drmegalomaniac/ghostish/README.md

 Ghostish is Jekyll theme designed to ease migration from [Ghost](https://ghost.org), by using the output from [jekyll_ghost_importer](https://github.com/eloyesp/jekyll_ghost_importer).
 When combined together with this theme migrating to Jekyll should be a breeze.
 The Ghostish design is inspired by Ghost's default Casper theme.

-The jump to Ghost v1 caused many an issue to self-hosting users of the platform.
+The jump to Ghost v1 caused many an issue for self-hosting users of the platform.
 In particular because from Ghost v1 they took the decision to only support their “recommended stack”, which consists of: Ubuntu 16.04, MySQL, NGINX, etc. I created this theme to aid my own migration from Ghost to Jekyll, therefore it makes a few assumptions which may not be relevant to everybody.
 Most notably it's setup for single author sites, but it shouldn't be too difficult to adjust to accommodate more.

 ## Details